Revised 9th of December 2019

 Access and third parties

-Our services are running on our servers, that are maintained by Open Netlabs / NLnet Labs.
+Our services are running on servers, that are maintained by Prolocation B.V. and Open Netlabs / NLnet Labs.
 ECP is in charge of operating the mailbox.
 Collected data may be shared with other members of the Internet Standards Platform only to answer questions, to solve issues or to improve our services.

 No third party services are used (like external analytics tooling or web fonts).
 We do not in any way pass on personal data collected by us to third parties (i.e. outside the Internet Standards Platform), unless we are legally obliged to do so (for example, if the authorities with a legal basis request data from us).